 LEVEL 2: Scores meeting the Proficiency Level 2 standard can be considered to exceed minimum expectations for performance in this content area.
 Scores at this level were judged by the content expert panel to indicate a student as fairly certain to meet NCLEX-RN standards in this content area.
-ATI advises these students to engage in continuous focused review in order to improve their knowledge of this content.
+ATI advises these students to engage in continuous focused review i to improve their knowledge of this content.

-LEVEL 1: Scores meeting the Proficiency Level 1 standard can be considered to meet the absolute minimum expectations for performance in this content area.
-Scores at this level were judged by the content expert panel to indicate a student as likely to just meet NCLEX-RN® standards in this content area.
-ATI advises these students to develop and complete a rigorous plan of focused review in order to achieve a firmer grasp of this content.
+LEVEL 1: Scores meeting the Proficiency Level 1 standard are below the benchmark of Level 2 and just meet the absolute minimum expectations for performance in this content area.
+ATI advises these students to develop and complete a rigorous plan of focused review to achieve a firmer grasp of this content.